Dominant seventh sharp ninth chord: Classical

 Excerpt from O sacrum convivium by Thomas Tallis.
 (Incidentally, the editor has helpfully put a courtesy accidental on the tenor's G natural.
 See also musica ficta.)

-The English cadence is a distinctive contrapuntal pattern particular to the authentic or perfect cadence described as archaic or old-fashioned sounding.
+The English cadence is a distinctive contrapuntal pattern particular to the authentic or perfect cadence described as archaic or old-fashioned.
 This pattern was primarily used by English composers of the High Renaissance and Restoration periods.
 The hallmark of this device is the dissonant augmented octave (compound augmented unison) produced by a false relation between the split seventh scale degree.

 The English cadence is a type of full close featuring the blue seventh against the dominant chord which in C would be B♭ and G-B♮-D.

 Measures 1–3 and 41–42 of Debussy's Feuilles Mortes, from his second book of Préludes (1913).

 The dominant 7♯9 chord appears in impressionist classical music.
-An example can be heard in Claude Debussy's Feuilles Mortes, from his second book of Préludes (1913).
-There, the unresolved, dissonant ninth chords (at least a "C♯7" with a "split third" and "added minor ninth") help create, according to Richard Bass, an "utterly sad, desolate character" throughout the piece.
+Examples can be heard in Claude Debussy's Feuilles Mortes, from his second book of Préludes (1913).
+There, the unresolved, dissonant ninth chords (at least a "C♯7" with a "split third" and "added minor ninth") help create, according to Richard Bass, the piece's "utterly sad, desolate character".
+More examples of the 7♯9 chord are in bars 15 and 16 of Feuilles Mortes, with voicings typical of the Hendrix chord, where the augmented ninth is the chord's highest note.

-This chord can also be found in serial music.
-For example, the Elektronische Musik vom Freitag aus Licht (1991–94) by Karlheinz Stockhausen, from an opera composed using formula technique, concludes on this chord.
+This chord is also found in serial music.
+For example, Karlheinz Stockhausen's Elektronische Musik vom Freitag aus Licht (1991–94), from an opera composed using formula technique, concludes on this chord.